-As the weather cools down here in South Australia, something else starts heating up – RSV cases.
+As the weather cools down here in South Australia, RSV cases start to increase.
 Winter is peak season for this common but potentially serious virus, especially for little ones.
 Here’s what you need to know to keep your baby safe this winter.

 What is RSV?

 RSV (Respiratory Syncytial Virus) is a highly contagious respiratory virus.
-It spreads easily: Through the air when someone with RSV coughs or sneezes.
-On surfaces like toys, where it can survive for several hours.
+It spreads easily through the air when someone with RSV coughs or sneezes and can survive for several hours on surfaces, like toys – making it easy for babies to catch.

 Almost all children will get RSV before their second birthday.
-It can affect people of all ages, but it’s particularly tricky for babies
+It can affect people of all ages but can be serious for babies.

 When is RSV season in South Australia?